iivanov2/laravel-translation-manager/readme.md

     composer require iivanov2/laravel-translation-manager

-After updating composer, add the ServiceProvider to the providers array in `config/app.php`
+After including the package, your application will be able to discover the service provider automatically but if doesn't add it to the providers array in `config/app.php` manually

     'Iivanov2\TranslationManager\ManagerServiceProvider',